Why is my flea treatment not working? A vet's guide to what to try next

 Sometimes things are too good to be true.
 If the flea treatment seems a lot cheaper than you’re used to, ask yourself why.
 Could the product be out of date?
 Did it come from a reputable source?
 Does it actually claim to kill fleas, or does it just repel them?
 If you’ve used a sub-standard product, it stands to reason the result might not be what you want.
 There are also fakes circulating, so you might have done your best but still been caught out.

 Whilst an adulticide treatment appears to be cheaper than one that treats more life stages, remember that you’ll need to treat for twice as long to get rid of a flea infestation!
-PetsRadar has buying guides to all types of effective flea treatment including the best flea collar for dogs and the best flea collar for cats, along with the best flea medication for dogs.
+PetsRadar has buying guides to all types of effective flea treatment including the best flea collars for dogs and the best flea collars for cats, along with the best flea medication for dogs and best flea treatments for cats.

 5. Not treating the house